 The Direct Payments Scheme is a way of meeting your assessed community care needs by receiving cash payments instead of community care services.
 You can then recruit and employ personal assistants using the money or buy help to meet your assessed needs from recognised local care agencies.
 You can also meet your care needs by using a mix of personal assistants and agency staff.

-The Direct Payments Scheme is open to everyone who has been assessed to have a care need.
+Anyone who has been assessed to have a care need can use a Direct Payment.

 - Older people